 Tigers are the largest feline of the cat family averaging at a whopping 525 pounds and stretching over 7.5 feet long.
 It’s almost hard to believe your cat, who enjoys fitting into shoe boxes, can be closely related to a feline of this size.
 It turns out, a study done in 2013 found that the house cat and the Siberian tiger share an amazing 95.6% of their DNA!

-These new results can not only help us better understand felines as a whole, but aid in the effort to protect cats in the wild across the world.
+These new results will not only help us better understand felines as a whole but aid in the effort to protect cats in the wild across the world.
 We will be able to learn if they are inbreeding which would lead to a single virus killing a lot of them because of sharing the same DNA.
-Much like humans, having offspring with in the same genetic pool has health related consequences.
+Much like humans, having offspring within the same genetic pool has health-related consequences.
 Alongside these new studies, it will also help us humans to better care for protected zoo cats.